Testing for stationarity of functional time series in the frequency domain: Weak convergence

-for all $\phi \in L^2([0,1]^2,\cnum)^{*}$.
-The conditions of Lemma \ref{convergencecriterion} can now be verified.
-For the first, the following theorem establishes that the finite-dimensional distributions converge weakly to a Gaussian process both under the null and the alternative.
+\begin{proof} It remains to verifiy the conditions of Lemma \ref{convergencecriterion}.
+For the first, the following theorem establishes that the finite-dimensional distributions converge weakly to a Gaussian process both under the null and the alternative. \begin{theorem} Under the conditions of Theorem \ref{CLT_alt}, we have for all $l_i,l_i^\prime \in \nnum$, $h_i=1,\ldots,T-1$, $i=1,\ldots, k$ and $k \ge 3$,